This Risotto-Style Mushroom Orzo is wrapped in a creamy sauce and is all made in one pot!

 Notes

-a) Stock - You can substitute veg stock, but chicken stock is preferable.
-Chicken and mushroom is a classic flavour!
-In both cases just make sure the stock isn't piping hot or it may curdle the cream.
+a) Stock – You can substitute veg stock, but chicken stock is preferable.
+Chicken and mushrooms are a classic flavour!

 b) Wine – The wine cuts through the richness of the sauce and adds a real ‘restaurant quality’ finish.
 Highly recommend adding it (just ensure you reduce it right down).
 Most, if not all of the alcohol will burn off, but if for whatever reason you don’t want to use it just add more stock.